core-wg/resource-directory/draft-ietf-core-resource-directory.md

 multicast discovery, the multicast IP address used will depend on the scope required and the multicast capabilities of the network (see {{mc-registration}}.

-A Resource Directory MAY provide hints about the content-formats it supports in the links it exposes or registers, using the "ct" link attribute, as shown in the example below.
+A Resource Directory MAY provide hints about the content-formats it supports in the links it exposes or registers, using the "ct" target attribute, as shown in the example below.
 Clients MAY use these hints to select alternate content-formats for interaction with the Resource Directory.

 HTTP does not support multicast and consequently only unicast discovery can be supported using HTTP.